About the Compost Revolution

 Your council may organise free workshops so check the “About” section of this website for more information.

 If you have any questions, please send an email to [email protected] or send us a message or comment on Facebook at our Facebook page.
 One of our friendly support squad team members will help you with your enquiry.

 Currently, active in over 30 council areas across Australia, the Compost Revolution is a fully customisable platform to engage, educate and equip residents, so they can help you reach your waste diversion targets while increasing resilience in our communities.

 This is where Scraps for Schools comes in.
 As kids get skilled up at school, why not bring their skills to life to make a difference at home?
-Simply grab a compost bin, worm farm or bokashi bin from your council at anywhere from 25-100% off retail and free delivery (offer varies by council) to start a tradition at home that will pass down through the generations.
+Simply grab a compost bin, worm farm or bokashi bin from us to start a tradition at home that will pass down through the generations.
 And for every bin or farm you get, we'll donate money to a school of your choice!

 1. Nominate your school.
 (Be sure to chat with the principal or a gardening champion at your school to get their ok.)